 - Photo by: Steve Matera

 Looking for some family fun, or just want to take a break from crack climbing?
 Then, we invite you to come explore some of the most dramatic slot canyons in the world with JHMG.
-No other outfitter in Moab has the access or the knowledge of these epic adventures.
+With over 20 years of experience guiding these canyons, let us share these desert gems with you and your family.

 Pritchett Canyon is a technical canyoneering route that is suitable for those looking for an athletic hike with dramatic scenery.
 Total time required form trailhead to trailhead is approximately 4 hours.
 This loop requires technical gear.